yogeshwaranm-turing/amazon-agentic/envs/hr_payroll/tools/interface_4/policy.md

 # Interface 4 Policy: User, Contract, Payroll, and Organization Onboarding

-Current Date is 2025-07-01.

-### Scope
-This interface facilitates the creation and management of user accounts, contracts, payroll components, reimbursements, and onboarding workflows.
-It also enables adjustments to virtual card notes and payment terms.
+Current Date: July 1, 2025

 ---

-## General Rules
-- All entities must exist and be valid before performing any action (users, contracts, organizations, reimbursements).
-- Onboarding and linking of users to workers must be performed only if both the user and organization are active.
-- Payroll items must always reference a valid contract, and bonus or deductions should be clearly annotated with a reason.
-- Currency and rate type changes on contracts must align with the existing structure and policy of the organization.
-- When an organization is created, timezone and region must be validated and formatted correctly.
+### Overview

+This interface governs the processes of onboarding and managing users, organizations, contracts, payroll components, reimbursements, and virtual card adjustments.
+It ensures that every onboarding step, contract update, or payroll change is carried out in line with policy, validated relationships, and system integrity.
+Actions performed through this interface must always operate on complete and verified records.

 ---

-## Conditional Logic
-- If a reimbursement is already marked as paid, rejecting it should not be allowed.
-If attempted, the action must be blocked and a suitable reason communicated to the requester.
-- When adjusting payroll, only confirmed contracts should be eligible for new entries.
-- If a user is already linked to a worker, re-onboarding should not be allowed unless the worker status is terminated or inactive.
-- If a virtual card is revoked or expired, financial note addition should be disabled to preserve audit integrity.
-- Any updates to contracts must not affect already paid payroll records — historical payments must be preserved as-is.
+### General Rules

+- The system must ensure that all referenced entities—such as users, contracts, organizations, and reimbursements—exist and are valid before allowing any action.

+- A user should only be onboarded and linked to a worker if both the user and the organization are marked as active.
+The system must enforce this validation.

+- Payroll items must always be tied to a valid contract.
+If bonuses or deductions are added, the system should require a reason to be recorded.

+- Any changes to currency or rate type on a contract must align with the financial policies and structures defined by the organization.
+The system must prevent unauthorized or incompatible updates.

+- When an organization is created, the timezone and region fields must be correctly formatted and validated.
+Invalid values should block the creation.

 ---

-## Best Practices
-- All IDs must be validated against existing database relationships to avoid orphaned records.
-- Always use ISO 8601 for timestamps.
-Use static date `2025-07-01` where no dynamic timestamp is available.
-- When registering a new organization, store address information in the standardized JSON format even if partially filled.
-- Return complete record details upon creation or update of any contract, organization, user, or reimbursement.
-- Clearly describe all input parameters in the `get_info()` method for full transparency of input types and expectations.
+### Key Behaviors and Conditions

+- If a reimbursement is already marked as paid, the system must not allow it to be rejected afterward.
+Any attempt to do so should be blocked and accompanied by a clear reason message.

+- Only contracts that are confirmed should be eligible for new payroll entries.
+The system should reject adjustments made to contracts that are still in draft or unconfirmed status.

+- A user who is already linked to a worker should not be re-onboarded unless that worker’s status is either terminated or inactive.
+The system must enforce this linkage rule.

+- When contracts are updated, the system must ensure that previously paid payroll records remain untouched.
+No contract change should affect historical payroll data.

 ---

-## Limitations & Restrictions
+### Best Practices

+- The system should validate all ID references against existing database relationships.
+No orphaned or mismatched references should be allowed.

+- All timestamps should follow ISO 8601 format.
+If a static date is needed, it should default to `2025-07-01`.

+- When registering a new organization, address information must be stored using the standardized JSON format—even if only partially completed.

+- Upon creation or update of any user, contract, reimbursement, or organization, the system should return a fully detailed record in the response, including all relevant fields and identifiers.

+---

+### What the System Should Not Allow

-- Contracts already marked as terminated or ended cannot be updated or adjusted.
+- Contracts that have been marked as terminated or ended must not be modified or updated further.

-- Workers under suspended or pending status must not be linked during onboarding.
+- Workers who are in a suspended or pending state should not be allowed to proceed through the onboarding workflow.

-- Organizations with duplicate names or conflicting regions must not be created.
+- The system must prevent the creation of organizations that have duplicate names or conflicting region entries.

-- Reimbursements marked as approved or paid cannot be rejected or reprocessed.
+- Reimbursements that are already marked as approved or paid should not be rejected or reprocessed.

-- Disabling a user should not be allowed if they are the only admin of an organization.
+- A user must not be disabled if they are the sole admin of an organization.
+The system should block such actions to preserve administrative access.